ministryofjustice/moj_template/README.md

 ### Django version

+The Django package is available on [pypi.python.org](https://pypi.python.org/pypi/django-moj-template).
 To use the django package, add the following package to `requirements.txt`:

     django-moj-template==0.1.0